CompoNeRF: Text-guided Multi-object Compositional NeRF with Editable 3D Scene Layout: Method

-\textbf{Network Design.} The compositional framework of our network, as delineated in \cref{fig:compo}, is predicated on an architecture that employs a suite of MLPs, represented as \(\{\boldsymbol{\theta}_l\}_{l=1}^{m}\), each dedicated to a distinct local frame.
-To harmonize \(\boldsymbol{\sigma}_l\) and \(\boldsymbol{C}_l\), we incorporate global MLPs, including density calibrator $f_{\boldsymbol{\theta}_{g_d}}$ and color calibrator $f_{\boldsymbol{\theta}_{g_c}}$.
-A transformation module complements this system, tasked with maintaining the spatial coherence between the global and local frames.
-It governs the transformation of sampling points $\boldsymbol{x}$, ray directions $\boldsymbol{d}$, and adjacent sampling distances $\delta$.
-This module also orders the points $\{\boldsymbol{x}_{g,j}\}_j$ by their distance to the global camera origin $\boldsymbol{o}_g$, ensuring that each local point $\boldsymbol{x}_l$ is accurately matched with its corresponding global point $\boldsymbol{x}_g$ for subsequent volume rendering.
 The network design is: { \abovedisplayskip{4.5pt} \belowdisplayskip{4.5pt} }In contrast to the local frames, the global frame's color output $\boldsymbol{C}_g$ is inferred based on $\boldsymbol{h}$ and conditional on $\boldsymbol{d}_g$ to enable a view-dependent lighting effect.
 Residual learning is leveraged here, where \(\boldsymbol{\sigma}_l, \boldsymbol{C}_l\) serve as foundational elements that support the learning of global density \(\boldsymbol{\sigma}_g\) and color \(\boldsymbol{C}_g\).
 The parameters \(\alpha_d, \alpha_c\) are adjustable, allowing fine-tuning of the influence that local components exert on the global outputs.
 It is imperative to acknowledge that in our color-based method, density calibration is intentionally excluded to concentrate solely on the refinement of color dynamics as shown at \cref{fig:framework}.
 This is achieved by conditioning the process on both spatial and directional global inputs \((\boldsymbol{x}_g, \boldsymbol{d}_g)\), as demonstrated in the following equations:

 The integration of extra $\boldsymbol{x}_g$ aims to facilitate a fair comparison under same inputs with the density-based.
 It enhances the visual appeal of effects like the wine cup's reflection, as demonstrated in \cref{fig:abls}.
 However, this method is not without its compromises.
 It tends to produce artifacts and is characterized by a slower convergence rate.
 Additionally, this approach limits the ability to precisely control density, subsequently impacting the intricate geometric details.